 For these programs, graduate students must take a leave of absence from TUFS.
 There are no credits.
-These programs include the cotutelle degree program (see page 30), and graduate degree exchange programs supported by the Japan Student Services Organization.
+These programs include the cotutelle degree program (see page 38), and JASSO Student Study Abroad Support program (aiming for diploma).

 3.1.3.
 Long-term Internship